flybirdcl/flybirdcl.github.io/README.md

 ## Reflection

 The team started this project late because this team decided to split off from the stock market prediction team a little late.
 If the team were to restart, it would be useful to spread the tasks out over a longer period of time.
-Continue work on the project would be creating a better user interface as well as getting a better accuracy on the model.
+Continue work on the project would be creating a better user interface as well as getting more recent data, since the model is currently trained on 2012-2017 data.